Not Yet Published

 Andrew chuckles.
 “Relax, no hard feelings.
 Off the record, our client got what they deserved.”
 He hands me an envelope.
 “Let’s get this out of the way, then we can discuss more interesting things.”

 Inside is a check for four million dollars.
 Life-saving money for Patti and Novak.
-“What else is there to discuss?”
+“What else is there?”

 From experience, I know I’m probably overreacting.
-I’ve been diagnosed with schizophrenia, and one of my symptoms is paranoid thoughts.
+Paranoid thoughts are another symptom of my mental illness.
 Many who live with this condition don’t realize that their mind is playing tricks when they think they hear people whispering about them or feel unreasonably suspicious.
-I’m in the lucky half that realizes what’s going on, so I can manage it better.
+I’m in the lucky half that understands what’s going on, so I can manage it better.
 Well, somewhat better.

 “We’ve had two cases against each other,” Andrew says.
 “You kicked my butt both times.”
-He clinks glasses with Elena, then raises his in my direction.
+He raises his glass in my direction.
 “To the victor.
 Cheers.”

 What’s going on?
 This makes no sense.

 “Let’s cut to the chase,” Elena says.
 “The way Andrew tells it, you’re the reincarnation of Perry Mason.
-He’s only ever lost three cases, and two were against you.
 I’ve always preached, ‘If you can’t beat ’em, join ’em.’
-We’d like to add you to our Berg & Spank team.”
+We’d like to add you to the Berg & Spank team.”

 My jaw drops.
 “But you’re on the defense side.”

 “And that’s not all,” Andrew says.
-“We’ll have a publicist send out press releases each time you hit the jackpot, and arrange for your picture to appear in Super Lawyers.”
+“We’ll send out press releases each time you hit the jackpot and arrange for your picture to appear in Super Lawyers.”

-“With all that publicity,” Elena adds, “you’ll start getting your own referrals from outside our firm.
-Your caseload should easily keep you and at least two associates busy full-time.”
+“With all that publicity,” Elena adds, “you’ll start getting referrals from outside our firm.
+Your practice will blow up.”

 Tomlin’s is a big restaurant crammed into a small space, with tightly packed tables and a kitchen that bumps up against the dining room.
 Above the central bar, flat-screen televisions are tuned to a Bulls playoff game that keeps eliciting raucous cheers.
-Arriving first, I grab the last booth in the back where it’s quieter.
+Arriving first, I give the maître de my name before taking a seat in the lobby.
+While I’m checking my phone, rain suddenly lashes the window.

 With hazel eyes that light up the instant she sees you and lips that always teeter on the edge of a smile, Robin Miller has this gift of making you feel significant.
 Her honey skin exudes warmth, too.
 She attributes it to her fascinating lineage: African tribal kings on one side, Greek fisherman on the other.
 Looking at her, you’d never guess that she was once a decorated soldier who saw combat in Afghanistan.
 These days she runs her own law firm.

 We met on orientation day at the big firm where both of us started our careers.
-Since she was older and so poised, I thought she was a senior associate assigned to mentor me, only to discover she was a fellow rookie.
 We hit it off and she became my rock, the closest thing I have to family.
-She’s the only friend I’ve told about the voices and hospitalizations.
+She’s the only friend I’ve told about my voices and hospitalizations.
 I wouldn’t have survived the last one without her.

-“All clear, thank god.
-No abnormalities.”
+“All clear, thank god.”
 Her eyes shine.
 “And I heard the heartbeat for the first time.
 It’s the most beautiful sound ever.”

 “That’s amazing.
 I’m so happy for you.
 Have you started redecorating your guest room yet?”
 The last time we spoke, she was super excited about that project.